The Automatic Handicap System for Golf Croquet

 The Tournament Handicapper must assign a handicap to each player who is not a Croquet England associate prior to the start of the player's first event in the Domain.

-- In countries with an equivalent automatic handicap system, all singles games are included
+- Games against players from countries with an equivalent automatic handicap system are included as normal.

-- In countries without an equivalent automatic handicap system
+- Games against players from countries without an equivalent automatic handicap system (usually with a scale from 0 to 12):

-- Level games are included where the non-associate has a World Ranking Grade.
-The player's handicap must be estimated using the World Ranking Grade as a guide.
+- Level games are included where the non-associate has a record on the GC Grading System.

 Handicap Limits